 Other Early Symptoms of Pregnancy

-Symptoms differ for each woman, but several of them are commonly associated with pregnancy.
-In the early months of pregnancy, the most common symptoms are:
+While symptoms differ for each woman, during the early months of pregnancy, some of the most universal are:

 - Nausea and vomiting, often called “morning sickness”